 - In most cases, people are satisfied with their rental experience.
 Montenegro is an interesting country after all.

 - It’s not necessary to overpay for the navigator.
-You can work with the one installed on your smartphone.
+You can work with the one on your smartphone.

 - Montenegro is a country of mountains.
 Therefore, the cost of gasoline may be slightly higher than expected.
 At the same time, it is still better to book a car with a powerful engine.